GASPI-Forum/GASPI-Forum.github.io/_posts/2016-7-23-june-meeting.md

 would be the master that owns the memory and does the communication,
 the other processes are using the master as proxy
 - Tom: Why is it easier to change legacy code?
 Flat -> Flat
   - CS: Is two level "flat", the additional level could be hidden inside
 the communication calls.
   - VE: Why not just change the communication calls?
 (Simple
 translater?)
--- CS: No, we also want to use the different semantics
+  - CS: No, we also want to use the different semantics
 from GASPI: You can break up the model where ever you want and move
 step by step to a full GASPI program.
 - Tom: Can this be mixed with a full GASPI program?
 Discussion with
 setup of flow simulator and FLUCS working together.
--- Maybe not  useful to mix pure thread model and flat process model!?
+- Maybe not  useful to mix pure thread model and flat process model!?
 - MR: What changes are required in GASPI?
--- CS: Share notifications.  gaspi\_reset must ensure that all _processes_ are synchronized.
+  - CS: Share notifications.  gaspi\_reset must ensure that all _processes_ are synchronized.
 GASPI
 needs to allocate the space for the allocations in a shared memory
 segments.
   - OK: Where is the difference between that model and GASPI+threads?
--- For example global variables.
+  - For example global variables.
 This is not for new applications but to
 port existing flat MPI codes.
 - TVa: Example codes?
 CS: Yes, there are some.
 Also CS did in the CFD
 proxy and saw advantages.
 - Difference to MPI shared memory?
--- Not much except that locally
-_and_ globally the same mechanism for notifications can be used.
+  - Not much except that locally  _and_ globally the same mechanism for notifications can be used.
   - MR: How many ranks there are? -> For flat MPI there are many ranks,
 the model above just has one per node.
- -- A library could hide that   from the user.
+  - A library could hide that from the user.
 - ??1: What is it good for?
-Because in MPI the say that shared memory
+In MPI shared memory
 is not about performance but about using less memory.

 ####